 Fast from start to finish

-Applying with Monzi is so quick that you could have it completed in minutes.
-If you apply during business hours, then you may be paired with a lender in just 60 minutes.
+Applying with Monzi is so quick that you could complete it in minutes.
+If you apply during business hours, then you may match with a lender in just 60 minutes.
 Finally, if we match you with a lender, then they will endeavour to assess your application ASAP, so that you can receive an outcome fast.

 There’s no paperwork

-Gone are the days where a loan application required you to complete an endless stack of paperwork.
+Gone are the days where your loan application asks you to complete an endless stack of paperwork.
 With Monzi, you won’t have to complete any at all.

 Instead, you’ll just need to enter your details via our easy-to-use online system.
 Just a few clicks here, a few documents to upload there, and you’re done.
 In other words, it’s possible to apply for the cash you need from the palm of your hand.